Addison-Bracco/Addison-Bracco.github.io/index.md

           url: /about
     overlay_filter: rgba(250, 196, 244, 0.5)
 ---
 Hi!
 I am Addison Bracco and welcome to my personal portfolio.
-Below is a form to contact me.
+This website contains information about my education, skills, and work experience.
+If you would ike to know more information below is a form to contact me.

 # Contact Me!
 <form action="https://api.web3forms.com/submit" method="POST">